The Best Home Barista Espresso Machine & Grinder Setups

 Now we’re getting even more serious, both in terms of the machine and the cost, with a big jump from the ECM Synconika of almost another two thousand!

-This is an incredibly well regarded home barista espresso machine, and it’s the smaller home barista sibling of the La Marzocco Linea Classic.
+This is a very well regarded home barista espresso coffee machine, and it’s the smaller home barista sibling of the La Marzocco Linea Classic.

-It has a stonking 3L steam boiler powered by a 1820 Watt element, and a much smaller 170ml brew boiler with a 1620 W aspect.
+It has a stonking 3L steam boiler powered by a 1820 Watt factor, and a much smaller 170ml brew boiler with a 1620 W aspect.

-It has a 2.5 L water tank, but as with the Synchronika above, this is a rotary pump machine which implies it’s quieter than many vibe pump espresso coffee machines and that you can plumb it in if preferred, you can plumb in the waste too, so you’ll never have to empty the drip tray!
+It has a 2.5 L water tank, but as with the Synchronika above, this is a rotary pump machine which indicates it’s quieter than the majority of vibe pump espresso machines and that you can plumb it in if preferred, you can plumb in the waste too, so you’ll never have to empty the drip tray!

-It has a PID with a pressure adjustment wheel, which allows you to fine-tune the brew temp in one-degree increments – you can also troubleshoot this via the smartphone app which allows you to do loads of other cool stuff like see the current boiler temp, remotely turn the machine on or off, and even create an on and off schedule!
+It has a PID with a pressure adjustment wheel, which allows you to troubleshoot the brew temp in one-degree increments – you can likewise modify this via the smartphone app which allows you to do loads of other cool stuff like see the recent boiler temp, remotely turn the machine on or off, and even create an on and off schedule!

 It has barista lights, which are lights intended to light up the shot to give you a better view of your shot – these turn on as you start the shot, nice little touch.

-The general story when you read and listen to the folks who own these machines is that they pull excellent shots, they do an excellent job when it comes to the milk side of things, they’re extremely humble to use & likewise extremely enjoyable to utilize.
+The general story when you read and listen to the folks who own these machines is that they pull wonderful shots, they do an remarkable job when it comes to the milk side of things, they’re extremely humble to use & also very enjoyable to use.

-I do see the odd little gripe from owners of the Linear Mini when it comes to basically a couple of areas, the adjustment wheel for the PID does seem a bit old school, but then you can easily fine-tune digitally via the smartphone app.
+I do see the odd little gripe from owners of the Linear Mini when it comes to just a couple of areas, the adjustment wheel for the PID does seem a little old school, nevertheless then you can easily troubleshoot digitally via the smartphone app.

 Would these small negatives stop me from buying the Linear Mini if I had the budget for it?
 Nope, you sometimes have to take the rough with the smooth, and let’s face it there’s a heck of a lot more smooth here than rough.